 “The UK now has an opportunity to ‘reset’ motorcycle training and testing to fit the UK roads and traffic environment via national regulation.
 Given that the Government is currently considering future road safety policy, we believe the NMC proposals are timely and start an overdue debate.
 We look forward to discussing them with the DfT and the DVSA."

 1. For further information please contact Craig Carey-Clinch, on 07979 757484 / firstname.lastname@example.org

 2. The NMC's position paper can be downloaded from the downloads section of the NMC website, or via this link

-2. National Motorcyclists Council members are: The Auto Cycle Union, the British Motorcyclists Federation, IAM RoadSmart, the Motorcycle Action Group and the Trail Riders Fellowship and the Vintage Motor Cycle Club.
+2. National Motorcyclists Council members are: The Auto Cycle Union, the British Motorcyclists Federation, IAM RoadSmart, the National Motorcycle Dealers Association, Plantec Assist, the Trail Riders Fellowship and the Vintage Motor Cycle Club.